-We believe our students will succeed when challenged to be critical thinkers and compassionate individuals.
+We believe our students will succeed when challenged to be critical thinkers.

 1 Declaration on Christian Education #3

 STUDENT/PARENT HANDBOOK

 Each school shall utilize the OCS template to develop and distribute a handbook for students and parents.
 All local policies and procedures must be in conformity with the Office of Catholic Schools' policies, guidelines, and regulations.